 Question

-Do the Constitutional Law and the Law concerning administrative reform comply with the Constitution of Kazakhstan?
+Do the Constitutional Law and the Law concerning administrative reform violate the Constitution of Kazakhstan?

 Holding

-However, the court identified specific provisions that may cause contradictions in implementation, requiring further refinement:
+However, the court identified specific provisions that may cause contradictions in implementation, requiring further change to the provisions:

 The court emphasized that while the laws are constitutional, these areas require attention to prevent conflicts with the Constitution and to ensure clarity in the distribution of powers among the President, Government, and executive bodies.
 The Court cited requirement identified in its prior decision that the “laws must meet the requirements of legal precision and predictability of consequences; that is, its provisions should be formulated with sufficient clarity and based on understandable criteria that exclude the possibility of arbitrary interpretation of the law’s provisions.”
 Thus, the court recommended that the Government, before the end of the current parliamentary session, submit revised legislation to the Majilis (the lower house of Parliament) that takes into account the legal positions and concerns expressed in this decision.